ga4gh/va-spec/docs/source/quick-start.rst

    **Legend** A hierarchy of models support generation of the Standard Profiles that are the final product of the VA-Specification.
 Arrows on the left describe PROCESSES through which downstream models are built on more foundational ones.
 Arrows on the right describe the propagation of requirements from implementation models to INFORM upstream model expansion and refinement.

-An overview of the interactions between repositories housing these models, along with links to source models and documentation, is provided at the :ref:`end of this page <github-repositories-and-links>`.
+An overview of the interactions between repositories housing these models, along with links to source models and documentation, is provided at the :ref:`Github Repositories appendix<github-repositories>`.

 Where do I Start?
 #################

-New adopters will come to the VA-Spec with some requirements or representation of variant knowledge - be it an explicit model, or models implicit in data collection forms or data examples.
-There are many ways these adopters may engage with the VA-Spec as a Modeling Framework:
+Adopters will come to the VA-Spec with some requirements or representation of variant knowledge - be it an explicit model, or models implicit in data collection forms or data examples.
+There are **many ways these adopters may engage with the VA-Spec** as a Modeling Framework:

  * Some may simply want to **adopt an existing Standard Profile**  out-of-the-box for their data.
  * Some may find an existing Standard insufficient - and wish to refine or **extend an existing Profile** to meet their needs.
  * Some may discover that no Profile yet exists for the type of knowledge they want to represent, and collaborate with the VA team to **define a new Standard Profile** from the GKS Core-IM.

 The **Descision Tree** below is designed to help adopters decide among and execute these options.

-Simply follow the tree downward, choosing the appropriate path based on your data and project requirements. **Blue** nodes present a **DECISION** to be made. **Green** nodes describe a terminal **ACTION** to be taken.
-Guidance to help you make Decisions or perform Actions is provided below the tree, organized by node number.
+ * Follow the tree downward, choosing the appropriate path based on your data and project requirements.
+ * Blue nodes present a **DECISION** to be made.
+Green nodes describe a terminal **ACTION** to be taken.
+ * Guidance to help you make decisions or perform actions is provided below the tree, organized by node number.

 .. _quick-start-decision-tree: